polyurichard/lectures/Spring/spring.md

 }
 ```

 ORM with JPA in Spring Boot simplifies managing relational data in an object-oriented manner.
-By defining entities and their relationships, developers can interact with the database using Java objects, abstracting away complex SQL queries.
-The ER diagram and sample data illustrate the relational model managed by the ORM, showcasing the powerful capabilities of Spring Boot in handling database operations.
+- By defining entities and their relationships, developers can interact with the database using Java objects, abstracting away complex SQL queries.
+- There is no need to write SQL queries to perform CRUD operations.

 # Dependency Injection in Spring

-##  Types of Dependency Injection in Spring

-### Overview
+## Overview

 Spring Framework supports three primary methods of dependency injection to manage and inject dependencies into classes: Constructor Injection, Setter Injection, and Field Injection.
 These approaches provide flexibility in how dependencies are provided to an object.

+##  Types of Dependency Injection in Spring

 ### Field Injection

-Field Injection involves injecting dependencies directly into fields.
+**Field Injection **involves injecting dependencies directly into fields.
 - The `bookService` field is annotated with `@Autowired`.
 - **Advantages**: Reduces boilerplate code, simpler to write.